-If you've ever had to study for a test, you may have wished you had a photographic memory or eidetic memory.
-After all, what could be better than looking through a text once and easily memorizing all of the material.
+Whenever you have to study for a test, you may wish you had a photographic or eidetic memory.
+After all, what could be better than looking through a text once and easily memorizing all the material.
 And what about all of those times you've mislaid your car keys.
-You wouldn't have that worry anymore, right?
+You wouldn't have that worry anymore.
+Right?

 There's a series of children's books called Cam Jansen by David Adler.
 The series is about a 5th grade detective named Jennifer Jansen.
 She is nicknamed Cam, short for Camera, because of her photographic memory.
 She closes her eyes and says "click" while memorizing a scene in front of her.
 She can then recall these events to solve a mystery.
-While Cam Jansen makes for great stories, would her brain in reality be so overloaded with unnecessary facts that she would struggle to separate what matters from what doesn't when it comes to solving a mystery?
+While Cam Jansen makes for great stories, would her brain in reality be so overloaded with unnecessary facts that she would struggle to separate what matters from what doesn't when she tries to solve a mystery?

 Problems With Photographic Memories

-In Slate, college student Allan Nielsen explained that there are both upsides and downsides to having a photographic memory.
+In the Slate article What Is It Like To Have a Photographic Memory?, college student Allan Nielsen explained that there are both upsides and downsides to having a photographic memory.
 Here are examples of what he can remember:

 Then he gives an example of problems that can be caused by having an excellent memory: